FILM: Following Instructions in Language with Modular Methods: Abstract

 \section{Abstract}

 Recent methods for embodied instruction following are typically trained end-to-end using imitation learning.
-This requires the use of expert trajectories and low-level language instructions.
-Such approaches assume learned hidden states will simultaneously integrate semantics from the language and vision to perform state tracking, spatial memory, exploration, and long-term planning.
-In contrast, we propose a modular method with structured representations that (1) builds a semantic map of the scene, and (2) performs exploration with a semantic search policy, to achieve the natural language goal.
+This often requires the use of expert trajectories and low-level language instructions.
+Such approaches assume that neural states will integrate multimodal semantics to perform state tracking, building spatial memory, exploration, and long-term planning.
+In contrast, we propose a modular method with structured representations that (1) builds a semantic map of the scene and (2) performs exploration with a semantic search policy, to achieve the natural language goal.
 Our modular method achieves SOTA performance (24.46\%) with a substantial (8.17 \% absolute) gap from previous work while using less data by eschewing both expert trajectories and low-level instructions.
-Leveraging low-level language, however, can further increase our performance (26.49\%).\footnote{At the time of submission, our model was the State of the Art on the official leaderboard of ALFRED: \url{https://leaderboard.allenai.org/alfred/submissions/public}.} Our findings suggest that an explicit spatial memory and a semantic search policy can provide a stronger and more general representation for state-tracking and guidance, even in the absence of expert trajectories or low-level instructions.\footnote{Project webpage is hosted at \url{https://soyeonm.github.io/FILM_webpage/}.}
+Leveraging low-level language, however, can further increase our performance (26.49\%).\footnote{The official ALFRED leaderboard: \url{https://leaderboard.allenai.org/alfred/submissions/public}.} Our findings suggest that an explicit spatial memory and a semantic search policy can provide a stronger and more general representation for state-tracking and guidance, even in the absence of expert trajectories or low-level instructions.\footnote{Project webpage with code and pre-trained models: \url{https://soyeonm.github.io/FILM_webpage/}}